-The weight-loss industry makes an absolute fortune in selling products to try and help people lose weight, but one of the main problems is discipline and consistency.
-Only 20 percent of Americans who diet and lose the desired amount of weight actually stay that way for more than a year.
+Only 20 percent of Americans who diet and lose the desired amount of weight maintain their new weight for more than a year.

 "People need a motivation to lose weight and the new year is an opportunity to start fresh.
 Maybe it was the shock of seeing oneself in recent holiday photos, or not being able to fit into desired party attire that causes a vow to lose weight, and for many more it is a medical event such as a heart attack, the threat of diabetes or high blood pressure."